Measurement of the top quark pair production cross section in pp collisions at sqrt(s) = 7 TeV in dilepton final states containing a tau: Event selection

 The \cPqb-tagged jet multiplicity for the $\Pe\tauh$ and $\Pgm\tauh$ final states is shown in Fig.~\ref{fig:jetmultiplicity} for the events in the pre-selected sample, i.e. one isolated electron (muon), missing transverse energy above 45~(40)\GeV, and at least three jets, two jets with $\pt>35 (30)$\GeVc and one jet with $\pt> 20$\GeVc.
 The observed numbers of events are consistent with the expected numbers of signal and background events obtained from the simulation.

 The distributions of the \MET and of the transverse momentum of the $\Pgt$ lepton after the final event selection are shown in Fig.~\ref{fig:metdistribution} and in Fig.~\ref{fig:finaldistributions_tau}, respectively, for both the $\Pe\tauh$ and $\Pgm\tauh$ final states.
 The distributions show good agreement between the observed numbers of events and the expected numbers of signal and background events obtained from the simulation.
+The \MET distribution for the $\Pe\tauh$ final state has a deficit of events in the first bin due to the higher \MET threshold, when compared to the $\Pgm\tauh$ final state.

 The top quark mass is reconstructed with the KINb~\cite{c:top-11-002} algorithm (Fig.~\ref{fig:taudileptonmtop}), treating the additional neutrino in the $\Pgt$ decay as a contribution to the \MET.
 Numerical solutions for the kinematic reconstruction of \ttbar decays with two charged leptons in the final state are found for each event.
 The jet transverse momentum, the \MET direction, and the longitudinal momentum of the \ttbar system are varied independently within their measured resolutions to scan the kinematic phase space compatible with the \ttbar system.
 Solutions with the lowest invariant mass of the \ttbar system are accepted if the difference between the two top quark masses is less than 3~\GeVcc.
 The reconstructed top quark mass in Fig.~\ref{fig:taudileptonmtop} shows that the kinematic properties of the selected events are statistically compatible with predictions based on a top quark mass of 172.5\GeVcc, indicating the consistency of the selected sample in data with the sum of top quark pair production plus the background.